spessasus/SpessaSynth/README.md

 - Reverb and chorus support
 - A few custom modulators to support some additional controllers (see `modulators.js`)
 - Written using AudioWorklets (Firefox and Chrome both work perfectly)
+- Legacy system that doesn't use AudioWorklets (Available to use over HTTP and will switch automatically)
 - Can load really large soundfonts (4GB!) (but only on Firefox, Chromium has a memory limit)
 - Multi-port MIDIs support (more than 16 channels)
 - MIDI Controller Support (Default supported controllers can be found [here](../../wiki/Synthetizer-Class#supported-controllers))